Cellar Season: January 1–March 31

 Every winter, when the holiday rush recedes and winter’s chill sets in, vintners across the Willamette Valley celebrate the quiet majesty of Cellar Season.
 Savor the wines of the Willamette Valley this winter with ideas for enjoying your time at local wineries and tasting rooms.

-The quiet, laid-back nature of Cellar Season offers an experience you can't enjoy the rest of the year.
+The quiet, laid-back nature of Cellar Season offers an experience you can't enjoy the rest of the year—whether you're new to wine tasting or are members at your favorite wineries.
 Here's a rundown of what Cellar Season is, along with what makes it so special.

 Mellow Visits

-Cellar Season typically runs January-March—the post-harvest, pre-springtime lull for wineries across the Willamette Valley.
+Cellar Season typically runs January-March—a post-harvest, pre-springtime quiet time for wineries across the Willamette Valley.
 Just-harvested wines are safely tucked away in barrels, lending a relaxed vibe to regional tasting rooms.

 Quiet Settings